49 Mile Scenic Drive

 Some notes and tips: Driving in the congested downtown area is not recommended during commute hours.
 Portions of the route may be affected by construction projects.
 If you are planning a walking tour, check with the Visitor Information Center or your hotel or motel regarding distances and other factors.
 In some cases public or vehicular transportation is recommended.

-To download a PDF map of the 49 Mile Scenic Drive, click here
+To open a Google Map of the 49 Mile Scenic Drive, click here

 Points of Interest

 1. Civic Center includes City Hall, Federal and State Office Buildings, Bill Graham Civic Auditorium, Asian Art Museum, Main Library and the Performing Arts Center’s handsome components: Davies Symphony Hall, War Memorial Opera House and Veterans Building/Herbst Theatre, where the U.N. charter was signed.
 A permanent memorial commemorating the 50th anniversary of the United Nations is located in United Nations Plaza.

 2. Cathedral Hill is dominated by the strikingly contemporary St. Mary’s Cathedral.

 3. Once called the “Harlem of the West,” the Fillmore is a hip entertainment district with restaurants, clubs and galleries.

 4. Japan Center and Japantown have many shops, restaurants, several theaters and two hotels.
 The Peace Plaza of the Japan Center is the focal point for many festivals.

 5. Union Square is the heart of the downtown shopping and hotel district.
 Many civic events are held in the square.

 6. Chinatown, beginning at the Chinatown Gate, Grant Avenue at Bush Street, offers Chinese Historical Society of America museum and intriguing shops along Grant Avenue and Stockton Street.